HWMooo/FP_GoogleHome/README.md

 ------------------------------------------------------

-to do: connect html pages to server with css and js working.
+to do: connect html pages to server with css and js working [x]

-finish the search page html.
+finish the search page html []

-change display of results, completely get rid of the list and make it overall nicer.
+change display of results, completely get rid of the list and make it overall nicer [x]